-Many medications available for common medical conditions, such as asthma or hay-fever, may contain prohibited substances.
+Many medications available for common medical conditions may be restricted when taken by athletes.
 You need to be aware that these are readily available in products prescribed by your doctor or bought over the counter in a pharmacy.

 The advice from UK Anti-Doping is to check every single substance or medication before you use it, even if you have used it before.
 It is also important to remember that medications bought abroad may contain different substances than those in the UK and you should always check before you take them.